Photo by MH Anderson Photography / Shutterstock

 Article continues below advertisement

-The Hilton Honors American Express Aspire Card: Right now, you can earn 150,000 Hilton Honors bonus points after using your new card to make $4,000 in purchases within the first three months of card membership.
+The Hilton Honors American Express Aspire Card: Right now, you can earn 150,000 Hilton Honors bonus points after using your new card to make $4,000 in purchases within the first three months of card membership (terms apply).
 The Aspire comes with automatic top-tier Hilton Honors Diamond elite status with advantages like the highest priority for upgrades, complimentary breakfast during stays at most full-service properties, and earning double the points on stays as a regular member.
 Here’s why else you should consider the card.

 Hyatt has a handful of great properties across the islands with plenty of award availability from November onwards.
 If you’re craving the cosmopolitan vibe of Honolulu, the Hyatt Regency Waikiki Beach Resort and Spa has rooms for just 20,000 points per night or $248 this winter and spring.
 For something a bit calmer, you could opt for the Grand Hyatt Kauai Resort and Spa along the so-called Garden Island’s sunny southern coast.
 Room rates this winter and spring start at around $460 on average, but you can also book them for just 25,000 points apiece.
 Finally, the chic Andaz Maui at Wailea Resort proffers award rates that start at 30,000 points per night, while standard paid rates are a jaw-dropping $739 and up this January to August.
 If that sounds like a lot of money, or points, the minimalist rooms and multi-level pools overlooking the dramatic coast might make a redemption or paid stay worth it.